Sigrid Rausing

-Sigrid Maria Elisabet Rausing FRSL (born 29 January 1962) is a Swedish philanthropist, anthropologist and publisher.
-She is the founder of the Sigrid Rausing Trust, one of the United Kingdom's largest philanthropic foundations, and owner of Granta magazine and Granta Books.
+Sigrid Maria Elisabet Rausing FRSL (born 29 January 1962) is a Swedish-British philanthropist, anthropologist and publisher.
+She is the founder of the Sigrid Rausing Trust, one of the United Kingdom's largest philanthropic foundations, and serves as a publisher of Granta magazine and Granta Books, which are owned by the Granta Trust, a charitable trust that she chairs.

 Early life

 Sigrid Rausing is the daughter of Swedish businessman Hans Rausing and his wife Märit Rausing.
 She has one sister, Lisbet Rausing and one brother, Hans Kristian Rausing.
 Her grandfather Ruben Rausing was co-founder of the Swedish packaging company Tetra Pak.

-Rausing grew up in Lund, Sweden, and studied History at the University of York between 1983 and 1986.
-She earned an MSc in Social Anthropology from University College London in 1987, then continued with a PhD focusing on post-Soviet anthropology, and did her fieldwork on a collective farm in Estonia, in 1993–94.
-In 1997, she was awarded a PhD in Social Anthropology from the Department of Social Anthropology at University College London, followed by an honorary post-doctorate in the same department.
+Rausing grew up in Lund, Sweden, and studied history at the University of York between 1983 and 1986.
+She earned an MSc in social anthropology from University College London in 1987, then continued with a PhD focusing on post-Soviet anthropology, and did her fieldwork on a collective farm in Estonia, in 1993–94.
+In 1997, she was awarded a PhD in social anthropology from the Department of Social Anthropology at University College London, followed by an honorary post-doctorate in the same department.

 Career

 Writing

 Rausing's monograph based on her PhD, History, Memory, and Identity in Post-Soviet Estonia: The End of a Collective Farm, was published by Oxford University Press in 2004.
 The book was preceded by a range of articles in scholarly journals, including Ethnologie Française.

-Rausing writes occasional columns for the New Statesman, and her articles on human rights have appeared in The Guardian and The Sunday Times.
+Rausing writes occasional columns for the New Statesman, and her articles on human rights have appeared in The Guardian and The Sunday Times.In December 2025, she wrote in The Sunday Times in the article "Antisemitism is infecting human rights groups - my charity had to act", addressing challenges within the human rights sector and its public discourse.

-Everything Is Wonderful, a personal memoir of her year in Estonia researching the remnants of the Estonian Swedish community, was published by Grove Atlantic in the US, and by Albert Bonniers Förlag in Sweden, in spring 2014.
+Everything Is Wonderful, a personal memoir of her year in Estonia researching the remnants of the Estonian Swedish community, was published in the US and the UK by Grove Atlantic, and by Albert Bonniers Förlag in Sweden, in spring 2014.
 It was shortlisted for the Royal Society of Literature's Ondaatje Prize.
+Everything Is Wonderful was translated into several languages, including Swedish (published as Anteckningar från en kolchos by Albert Bonniers Förlag, 2014), Polish (Wszystko jest cudowne), French (Tout est merveilleux, Noir sur Blanc, 2014), and Estonian.

-Rausing is also the author of Mayhem: A Memoir (2017), which shortlisted for the Wellcome Book Prize in 2018.
+Rausing is also the author of Mayhem: A Memoir (2017), which was shortlisted for the Wellcome Book Prize in 2018.
+It has also been translated into a number of languages, including, Dutch, Spanish, Swedish, German and Danish.

+Rausing co-wrote and translated Johanna Ekström's novel Och väggarna förvandlades till världen runtomkring (published by Albert Bonniers Förlag, 2022) into English as And the World Became the World All Around (published by Granta Books, 2024).
+The translation won the Warwick Prize for Women in Translation in 2025.